weisluke/microlensing/README.md

 If you just want the python capabilities (as I suspect is the case for most people currently) and do not wish to use the executables or contribute to the code, then instead of cloning this repository you can `pip install microlensing` (PyPI page  located [here](https://pypi.org/project/microlensing/)).
 The python package includes precompiled libraries as mentioned [above](#compiling), which may or may not work for you.
 We hope to expand to cover more architectures in the future.
 If the included libraries do not work, you will have to clone this repository, compile them yourself, and do a local `pip install` instead.

-The `examples` directory contains *very* brief examples of the python packages I've written to create microlensing magnification maps, calculate critical curves and caustics, and calculate number of caustic crossings maps.
+The `examples` directory contains *very* brief examples of the python packages I've written to create microlensing magnification maps, calculate critical curves and caustics, calculate number of caustic crossings maps, and locate microimages.
 There are additional examples showing how to generate lightcurves, and a note on units for the magnification maps.
 The `view_output.ipynb` example shows how to read the output of the IPM executable.